Wologman/Mental_Health/02_Giftedness & Multipotentiality.md

 **5 hours admin, networking & volunteering**  Things that are needed to keep the dream alive, make friends and remain involved in my local community.

+The thing I'm always going to struggle with to some extent is that I like doing practical/experimental/fieldwork type things, as opposed to purely computer work.
+I should take every chance I get to blend this into the above three to get some hands-on time.

 #### Other Notes & Resources